qwd/dev-site/docs/_en/account/inactive.md

 ## What happens when your account is Inactive

 When a user meets the above inactivity conditions, the account will be marked as **Inactive Account** and an email notification will be sent.
-You can cancel the “Inactive Account” status at any time by logging in to the console, otherwise after 30 days of being marked as a “Inactive Account”, we will close developer service and [delete the account](/en/docs/account/management/#delete-account).
+You can cancel the “Inactive Account” status at any time by logging in to the console, otherwise after 30 days of being marked as a “Inactive Account”, we will close developer services and [delete the account](/en/docs/account/management/#delete-account).

 User may re-register for QWeather Develop Service, but any content that was previously deleted will not be recovered.